Miracle-2001/GNN4EEG/README.md

 ## Citations

+@article{zhang2023gnn4eeg,
-Zhang K, Ye Z, Ai Q, et al. GNN4EEG: A Benchmark and Toolkit for Electroencephalography Classification with Graph Neural Network[J]. arXiv preprint arXiv:2309.15515, 2023.
+  title={GNN4EEG: A Benchmark and Toolkit for Electroencephalography Classification with Graph Neural Network}, author={Zhang, Kaiyuan and Ye, Ziyi and Ai, Qingyao and Xie, Xiaohui and Liu, Yiqun}, journal={arXiv preprint arXiv:2309.15515}, year={2023}
+}

 ## Contact